tobidaniel-o/rest-countries-api/README.md

 Firebase used for persistent data.

 The project allows users to:

 - See all countries from the API on the homepage
+ - On page load, random countries from different regions will be displayed
+  - call the API from inside the DisplayCountries and shuffle the countries.
+Limit results to 20 countries.

 - Search for a country using an `input` field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page